 The expansion in dairying reflects a change across the whole country, but it also builds on the natural advantages of the West Coast, with high rainfall and a temperate climate allowing the year-round growth of grass.

-Increased tourism has led to the growth of accommodation and tourist facilities all through the West Coast.
+Increased tourism has led to the growth of accommodation and tourist facilities throughout the West Coast.

 Mining continued to play a significant part in the economy of the West Coast in the 21st century.
 The traditional underground mine has largely disappeared, and modern mines use mechanised equipment and earth-moving machinery.
-OceanaGold’s opencast mine at Reefton opened in 2007 but was scheduled to close in late 2015.
+OceanaGold’s opencast mine at Reefton opened in 2007 but closed in 2016.

 The place of Māori

 For many years the small Māori population of the West Coast was virtually invisible.
-Despite the agreement between Poutini Ngāi Tahu and the Crown, signed in 1860, local Māori had lost ownership of pounamu (greenstone or jade) in the Arahura valley, rental income from the town of Greymouth had been capped at a very low level, and most of the hoped-for reserves were never established.
+Despite the agreement between Poutini Ngāi Tahu and the Crown, signed in 1860, local Māori lost ownership of pounamu (greenstone or jade) in the Arahura valley, rental income from the town of Greymouth was capped at a very low level, and most of the promised reserves were never established.

 As part of the Ngai Tahu Claim Settlement Act 1998, there was a substantial financial settlement, and control of pounamu resources was returned to groups within Ngāi Tahu.
-In particular, ownership of pounamu in the Arahura River catchment is vested in the Māwhera Incorporation.
+Ownership of pounamu in the Arahura River catchment is vested in the Māwhera Incorporation.

-In 2001 the West Coast Development Trust (now Development West Coast) was formed to manage, invest and distribute funding received from the government to compensate for the ending of native-timber logging on the West Coast.
+In 2001 the West Coast Development Trust (now Development West Coast) was formed to manage, invest and distribute money received from the government in compensation for the ending of native-timber logging on the West Coast.
 This provided a fund to assist local economic development, education and business training on the West Coast.